First research into impact of wash cycle times shows benefits of shorter, cooler washes.

 Mimicking average household loads, they washed 12 dark and eight brightly-colored t-shirts, together with white fabric squares to test color-fastness.

-A series of tests were carried out on the garments and fabric squares, and the washing machine waste water analyzed.
+A series of tests were carried out on the garments and fabric squares, and the washing machine waste water was analyzed.
 Chemical analysis distinguished individual dyes washed out of the clothing, and microfibers were collected and weighed.

 The tests established: